The Ultimate Guide to Construction Risk Management

 A screenshot of Mastt's Risk Matrix used to assess and prioritise risks.

-Displayed as a grid, the Risk Matrix categorizes risks by severity based on their probability and potential consequences, with likelihood on one axis and impact on the other.
+Displayed as a grid, the risk assessment matrix categorizes risks by severity based on their probability and potential consequences, with likelihood on one axis and impact on the other.

 The following table outlines the key components of a Risk Matrix: